ppat/storm-rabbitmq/README.md

 ## Declarator

 By default, these spouts assume that the queue in question already exists in RabbitMQ.
-If you want the queue declaration to also happen on the spout, you need to provide an implementation of ```io.latent.storm.rabbitmq.Declarator```.
+If you want the queue declaration to also happen on the spout, you need to provide an implementation of ```Declarator```.
 Declarator (and therefore storm-rabbitmq) is unopinionated about how the queue this spout will listen on should be wired to exchange(s) and you are free to choose any form of wiring that serves your use case.

 ```java
 public class CustomStormDeclarator implements Declarator {